GuyHoozdis/guyhoozdis/README.md

 # 2023-08-22

-The [linux and macos workflows](https://github.com/GuyHoozdis/guyhoozdis/actions/runs/5945646219) are working as expected.
-The windows workflows are still failing on mixed line endings.
+The [linux and macos workflows](https://github.com/GuyHoozdis/guyhoozdis/actions/runs/5945646219) are working as expected.  -The windows workflows are still failing on mixed line endings.-

+I added a .gitattributes file that was probably a little overkill.
+I think forcing the python extensions to `lf` is what did it, but it might have been the catch-all rule added at the very end.
+I'll have to come back and experiment some more to figure out what is minimally needed.

+All the workflows are now working as expected.
+Everything sets up and runs correctly.
+The tests fail, but they are expected to do that.
+Implementing the tests and writing some actual source code for the package is the next step.

 # 2023-08-16